randolpho/StreamSql/README.md

 Stream-sql is a node package with a simple goal: provide a stream-based and easier to use API for [Tedious](http://github.com/pekim/tedious).
 Stream-sql transforms the result sets read from Tedious into a node object stream, enabling a functional approach to your noding when dealing with Microsoft SQL Server on the backend.
-Each field of a row object received has the same name as the column name of the result set, with

 **NOTE:** Stream-sql does not support fully buffering all rows in the result set into memory.
 If you want your result-set as an array, either buffer it yourself or use Tedious directly.